 Lump sum for project preparation of 14,000 Euro (total value) to be paid out by the Programme after the financing contract (subsidy) is signed.
-The lump sum for project preparation covers elaboration of applications for financing, including the annex mandatory for all applications.
+The lump sum for project preparation covers elaboration of applications for financing, including the annex mandatory for all applications as listed in A. Documents mandatory for all applications.